Exercising Your “Will Power”

 When making a bequest to a congregation, be sure to include the specific name and address of the congregation (there are a lot of congregations named St. Andrew’s in The Presbyterian Church in Canada!).

-If it is your wish that your bequest benefit the total work of the church, then your designation should state: To The Presbyterian Church in Canada, Presbyterians Sharing.
+If it is your wish that your bequest benefit the total work of the church, then your designation should state: “My trustees shall deliver, pay or transfer (a specific amount, % or the residue) of my estate to The Presbyterian Church in Canada, Presbyterians Sharing.”

-A bequest to a specific congregation should read: To the (name of congregation) Congregation of The Presbyterian Church in Canada, (address of congregation), or, if such congregation does not exist at the time of my death, to The Presbyterian Church in Canada.
+A bequest to a specific congregation should read: “My trustees shall deliver, pay or transfer (a specific amount, % or the residue) of my estate to the (name of congregation) Congregation of The Presbyterian Church in Canada, (address of congregation), or, if such congregation does not exist at the time of my death, to The Presbyterian Church in Canada.”

-The staff in the Planned Giving Office are available to offer whatever information and guidance you need to help you turn your philanthropic wishes into reality.
-Send an email or call 1-800-619-7301.
+The Stewardship & Planned Giving staﬀ are available to help you turn your philanthropic wishes into reality.